Travel & conservation company, since 1991

 Birding and Blyde

-The Kruger to Canyons Biosphere houses three significant biomes, which means that it’s not only the bush that attracts animals and tourists to the area, but the forests and mountainous regions found around Hoedspruit are also well worth exploring.
-On my final days in the area, I went up Mariepskop – one of the highest peaks in the northern Drakensberg – with a community guide to go birding, but we had thick mist so only scored a few pictures and some video footage.
+The Kruger to Canyons Biosphere houses three significant biomes, which means that it’s not only the bushveld that attracts animals and tourists to the area, but the forests and mountainous regions found around Hoedspruit are also well worth exploring.
+On my final days in the area, I went up Mariepskop – one of the highest peaks in the northern Drakensberg – with a community guide to go birding, but we had thick mist, so I only took a few pictures and some video footage.

 mariepskop-birdwatching-simon-espley